 Got your heart set on a few different patterns and prints?
 Love jungle?
 But also can’t resist the vintage florals?
 There’s no need to be exclusive to just one.
 In fact, clashing patterns in wallpapers and textiles is one of the signatures of maximalist design.

 Of course, newbies may want to approach with caution, as too much clashing can just end up looking muddled.
 So avoid the frenzied attack of a kid in a sweet shop.
-Take a considered route, and think carefully about your favorite styles.
+Take a considered route, and think carefully about your favourite styles.

 If you’re stuck, intense florals tend to be a good place to start.
 This is because floral fractals are intrinsically linked with nature, they provide comfort in their repetitive patterns, and work in just about any setting.